lpkapil/addition_lpkapil/README.md

 # Example Package

-This is a simple two numbers addition package.
+This is a simple two numbers addition package for python using package manager PyPI.